lakshit77/restful_apis/README.md

 # Django Movie Booking API

-Welcome to the Django Movie Booking API project! 🎬 This project provides a RESTful API for managing movies, bookings, and user authentication.
+Welcome to the Django Movie Booking API project! 🎬 This project provides a RESTful API for managing movies, bookings

 ## Features

 - CRUD operations for Movies and Bookings
-- User authentication (signup and login)
 - Swagger documentation
 - Docker support for easy deployment

-## Project Structure

-The project follows a standard Django structure:
+### Prerequisites

+- Python 3.9 or higher
+- Django
+- Docker (optional)

+### Installation

+1. Clone the repository
+2. Create Virtual Enviornment
+3. Install dependency from requirements.txt